Ton-Lankveld/Flowchart-Definition-Format/Flowchart Definition Format.md

 ## Other ANSI/ISO Symbols
 These flowchart symbols have no object representation in this definition:
-- Terminal (Start/End)
+- Terminal (Start/End).
+See: General Comments
-- On-page connector
+- On-page connector.
+Not applicable
-- Off-page connector
+- Off-page connector.
+A FDF-file contance a compleet flowchart
 - Manual operation/input
 - Preparation or initialization